influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/schema_and_data_layout.md

 See [Retention Policy Management](/influxdb/v1.5/query_language/database_management/#retention-policy-management) for how to configure the shard group duration.

-## Shard Group Duration Recommendations
+## Shard group duration recommendations

 In general, shorter shard group durations allow the system to efficiently drop data.
 When InfluxDB enforces an RP it drops entire shard groups, not individual data points.